-Pdf’s are the most common attachments in the email after docs.
-These lightweight, presentable documents serve as excellent communication, research, information, statistics, or just about any literary work.
+PDFs are the most common attachments in the email after docs.
+These lightweight, presentable documents are excellent for communication, research, information, statistics, or just about any literary work.
 However, despite the easy flow of information they allow, PDFs can often be responsible for data leaks.

-Encrypting your PDF documents is somewhat an easy task, and there are various online tools available.
-But, do you really want to upload your sensitive data on a website for any random stranger to store it?
-Even if it is for the “noble purpose” of encrypting it, what makes you sure that the site owner won’t try to exploit it?
-After all, they don’t owe you to protect your data; it is you who is blindly trusting them.
+Encrypting your PDF documents is somewhat easy, and various online tools are available.
+But do you really want to upload your sensitive data on a website for any random stranger to store it?
+Even if it is for the “noble purpose” of encrypting it, what makes you sure that the site owner won't try to exploit it?
+After all, they don't owe you to protect your data; you blindly trust them.

 So, the best course of action is to take power into your hands and proceed with manual efforts, to prevent data loss of all kinds.

 Encrypting data stands for converting your data to an unreadable form called “chipper text format.”
 PDFs give you some sort of security in the case of password protection, but they will not encrypt the actual file.

 There are software and tools available online which can be used to unlock PDF files by performing “script guessing.”
 The technique involves using tools running many common passwords and combinations of words to open the PDF.
 However, you can prevent this by choosing a strong password.